Regular and punctual school attendance is vital if students are to maximise opportunities and reach their full potential.

 Parents may also receive a Penalty Notice without a warning letter for the offence of failing to secure regular school attendance if they go on holiday in term time.
 Due to changes in legislation effective from September 2013, the Head teacher no longer has the discretion to authorise holidays during term time.

-If you require leave of absence for your child due to exceptional circumstances then please write to Miss R Lee, Senior Leader Attendance and Education Welfare, explaining the reason for the request.
+If you require leave of absence for your child due to exceptional circumstances then please write to Mrs R Anderson, Senior Leader for Safeguarding, explaining the reason for the request.

 If a parent chooses to take their child on holiday during term time for 5 days or more, then school will refer to the Local Authority and a Penalty Notice will be issued.